84000/translation-memory-resources/README.md

 - Folio references along with their @cRef, e.g.: {ref F.143.b}
 - Notes with their @index preceded by a hashtag “#” symbol, as well as their @xml:id, e.g.: {note #2 UT22084-061-006-214}
 - But do *not* include the actual content of the note, the TM editors will instead reference the note section of the 84000 reading room.
-- The content of <head> elements should also be included.
-For now, as I am noticing that some of the English in the <head> is indeed a translation of the Tibetan and sometimes it is an interjection of the translator’s outline.
+- The content of &lt;head> elements should also be included.
+For now, as I am noticing that some of the English in the &lt;head> is indeed a translation of the Tibetan and sometimes it is an interjection of the translator’s outline.
 The solution to this is to include all of them and instruct TM editors to match interjected English headings with blank entries for the Tibetan.

-Single line breaks should be placed at the end of each paragraph or stanza, i.e., for every instance of a </p> or </lg> found in the TEI.
+Single line breaks should be placed at the end of each paragraph or stanza, i.e., for every instance of a &lt;/p> or &lt;/lg> found in the TEI.

 For example:
 > {milestone UT22084-061-006-16} {ref F.143.b} Homage to the Omniscient One! {milestone UT22084-061-006-17}